4900ChatBot/question_parser/backend/get_intent.md

 - let me know the cs department phone number
 - let me know the compsci department phone number
 - let me know this major's department phone number
-- what number would you suggest me to call?
 - I need to make a call
 - can you give me contact
 - I want phone